Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Key highlights of the work we have undertaken so far in reducing the risk of any slavery and human trafficking within our Prevention and Protection procedures is set out below.

-• HFRS is a named representative of the Humber Modern Slavery Partnership (HMSP) Board Meetings and a Prevention Manager attends on a quarterly basis.
+• Humberside Fire and Rescue Service (HFRS) is a named representative of the Humber Modern Slavery Partnership (HMSP) Board Meetings and a Prevention Manager attends on a quarterly basis.

 Training

-Key highlights of the training we have delivered to our staff so far to increase skills and knowledge in identifying and tackling Human Trafficking and Modern Slavery while undertaking their duties include;
+Key highlights of the training we have delivered to our staff so far to increase skills and knowledge in identifying and tackling modern slavery and human trafficking while undertaking their duties include:

-This training aims to develop knowledge of how to spot the signs and indicators of exploitation, provide information and learning on what to do when a member of staff comes into contact with a potential victim and how to raise concerns.
+• This training aims to develop knowledge of how to spot the signs and indicators of exploitation, provide information and learning on what to do when a member of staff comes into contact with a potential victim and how to raise concerns with a First Responder Organisation.

 • Procurement staff have undertaken the CIPS Ethics learning and assessment.
 The Ethical Procurement and Supply eLearning Programme and Test have been refreshed and adapted.
 Developed for all levels of procurement professionals, the programme and test enable individuals and organisations to hone their skills and knowledge, and ultimately to demonstrate their commitment to ethical procurement and sustainable supply chains.